For horse owners, shuffling around old saddles and unused equipment is a fact of life.

 The following section may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.

 If you want to get a top sale price for your used saddle, you’ll have much better luck if your saddle is clean and appears to be well cared for.
-Good giving your saddle a deep cleaning- or just a little extra grooming before listing it for sale can make a high quality saddle look years newer.
+Giving your saddle a deep cleaning- or just a little extra grooming before listing it for sale can make a high quality saddle look years newer.
 High-quality materials like full grain leather and genuine sheepskin often restore beautifully with a little work.
-Here’s how you should clean your used saddle saddle before selling it:
+Here’s how you should clean your used saddle before selling it:

 Clean your Saddle’s Leather